13 Smart Ways to Sell Your Home as Fast as Possible

 Take great pictures

 Most buyers start their search for a new home online, where images are king.
-Posting low-quality, too few, or unappealing pictures will turn away potential buyers.
+When it comes to knowing how to sell a house fast, avoid posting low-quality, too few, or unappealing pictures—this will turn away potential buyers.
 “Pictures need to be of high-quality and shot with a 5-megapixel or better camera, not a cell phone,” says Matt Bigach, the co-founder of Nexus Homebuyers, a real estate investment firm.
 “Let as much light in as possible when taking your pictures,” Bigach continues.
 “This also includes making sure you don’t have any burned-out bulbs and turning on all the lights for the photos.”
 Here are 11 questions you need to ask before selling your home.

 Write an enticing listing description